Measurement of Women’s Empowerment in Rural Bangladesh

 Women’s empowerment is often described as a key factor in the well-being of women and their households, and as such, has been quantified, measured and described in a variety of ways.
 It is a dynamic process that cannot be observed directly, but through the use of proxies and indicators can be approximated.
 Empowerment is very context specific, and in a predominantly Islamic society with high levels of illiteracy and poverty, the indicators used to measure global dimensions of empowerment are very different from those applicable in a Western context.
 This paper measures empowerment of rural women in Bangladesh with a number of selected indicators and examines their distribution with data from 128 villages where an NGO health and microcredit study is ongoing.
 A framework is presented, and descriptive data on each of the dimensions and covariates of empowerment are illustrated.

-Session 10: Empowerment, Agency and Gender Dynamics
+Presented in Session 10: Empowerment, Agency and Gender Dynamics